anupj/anupj.github.com/_posts/2014-09-02-Salesforce-Record-Access-Checklist.markdown

 why a user cannot access or search for a particular sObject record in Salesforce.

 This has resulted in a checklist (or a list of steps to follow) to investigate user access.
-Before we jump into the checklist lets review the different elements of standard [Salesforce security].
+Before we jump into the checklist lets review the different elements of standard [Salesforce security](https://developer.salesforce.com/page/An_Overview_of_Force.com_Security).

 * Profiles - Defines application permissions(layout, apps, tabs etc), object permissions(CRUD, field level security), and system permissions(manage users, modify all data etc).
 * Org Wide Defaults (OWD) - Used to set default access to sObject records (database rows).